Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 * As a user, I want to know where the club is based.
 * As a user, I want to know what events are taking place.
 ## Site owners Goals
+* Promote the club.
+* Increase the number of members.
+* Increase rankings on search engines.
 ### Requirements

 ### Expectations